-Applicants should consider the route and general arrangement of Project circuits approaching the allocated property and Point of Demarcation near the Larrabee Collector Station along with the consideration of the future sequencing of cables subsequently installed in the Prebuild Infrastructure.
-The approach to the Larrabee Collector Station will have independent, parallel, and separated Duct Banks and Cable Vaults with the appropriate cable installation sequencing considered to minimize future conflicts.
+Applicants should consider the route and general arrangement of Project Circuits approaching the Point of Demarcation at or near the LCS, along with the consideration of the future sequencing of cables subsequently installed in the Prebuild Infrastructure.
+The approach to the LCS will have independent, parallel, and separated Duct Banks and Cable Vaults with the appropriate cable installation sequencing considered to minimize future conflicts.

-For the Prebuild Infrastructure up to the HVDC converter stations that will be constructed near the Larrabee Collector Station, each circuit is required to be electrically independent for the reasons described previously, with room for at least two power cables plus a spare or metallic return along with redundant communication cables installed within each circuit's independent Cable Vaults.
-Applicants must design the Prebuild Cable Vaults to each of the allocated HVDC converter station properties.10
+For the Prebuild Infrastructure up to the HVDC converter stations that will be constructed at or near the LCS, each Circuit is required to be electrically independent for the reasons described previously, with room for at least two (2) power cables plus a spare or metallic return along with redundant communication cables installed within each Circuit's independent Cable Vaults.
+Applicants must design the Prebuild Cable Vaults to each of the allocated HVDC converter station properties.11

-Applicants must consider the appropriate sequencing of circuit utilization based on the layout of the HVDC converter station properties, if required, to minimize any conflicts between Qualified Projects.
+Applicants must consider the appropriate sequencing of Circuit utilization based on the layout of the HVDC converter station properties, if required, to minimize any conflicts between Qualified Projects.